1996 Stanley Cup Final: Game three

-Game 4
+Game four

-With their backs to the wall, the Panthers played a defensive game.
+With their backs to the wall, the two teams combined for a defensive battle that set a new record for the longest scoreless tie (104:31) in a Stanley Cup Final game, breaking the previous record from Game 4 of the 1934 Stanley Cup Final (which ended after 90:05 of overtime); this record would be passed by Game 5 of the 2000 Stanley Cup Final.

 Florida goaltender John Vanbiesbrouck went save for save with Colorado goaltender Patrick Roy.
 The two teams played a marathon game that took until the third overtime period.
 Uwe Krupp's unassisted goal at 4:31 ended 44 minutes and 31 seconds of overtime and gave the Avalanche a 1–0 win and a four-game series sweep.
 Goaltender Patrick Roy stopped all 63 shots he faced.
 Colorado outscored Florida 15–4 in the series, and Patrick Roy stopped 147 of 151 shots, for a save percentage of .974.
 Joe Sakic was awarded the Conn Smythe Trophy as playoff MVP, having led all skaters in goals with 18, and points with 34.
 For both Patrick Roy and Claude Lemieux, it was one of their three Stanley Cup wins in 11 years.
 Roy and Lemieux first won the Cup in 1986 with the Montreal Canadiens.
 Roy won a second Cup with Montreal in 1993.
 Lemieux won a second cup with New Jersey in 1995.

 The Avalanche became the third team to win the cup after relocating: the Calgary Flames won the Cup after moving from Atlanta and the New Jersey Devils in 1995 won the Cup 13 years after they played their last game in the same city and same arena that the Avs played in as the Colorado Rockies.